Center «Res Publica»

 Educational activities

 Our educational activities first and foremost consist of translating classical texts in republican theory.
 We have translated into Russian a number of books authored in the late XXth century by founders of republicanism.
 Among them are Liberty Before Liberalism by Regius Professor of History and Politics at the University of Cambridge Quentin Skinner, chapters of Republicanism: A Theory of Freedom and Government by Princeton University Professor Phillip Pettit (which were published in Сontemporary Republican Theory of Freedom, a volume of texts translated from English).
 We have also published Res Publica: A History of the Concept, a volume of translations from German as well as Gasparo Cantarini’s treatise De magistratibus et republica venetorum from Latin.
 The latter, written in 1526, served the Republican glory of Venice no less than texts by Niccolo Machiavelli and Francesco Guicciardini served that of Florence, or so it was believed in the times of Shakespeare.
-We are currently working on translating one of the classical republican books - The Commonwealth of Oceana written by James Harrington in 1656, which is one of the republican thinking milestones of the English Civil War era.
+We are currently working on translating one of the classical republican books - The Commonwealth of Oceana written by James Harrington in 1656, which is one of the milestones of the classical (civil) republicanism of the English Civil War era.

 Our regular public seminar features lectures by our research staff and by invited experts from adjacent scientific realms such as political theory, philosophy, history, linguistics etc.